 - How many children have you given birth to?
 Were your deliveries vaginal?

 - Do you plan to have children in the future?

 Lifestyle and home remedies

-Depending on the severity of your condition, these self-care measures may help with uterine prolapse:
+Depending on the severity of your uterine prolapse, self-care measures may provide relief.
+Try to:

 - Work up to holding the contractions for 10 seconds at a time.

 - Aim for at least three sets of 10 repetitions each day.